Brennan-Clinch/COVID-19-Web-Scraping-Tutorial/README.md

-We see here that there is a strong positive relationship between confirmed COVID cases and deaths during almost every season of the pandemic except for the summer of 2020 where the relationship is close to zero.
+We see here that there is a strong positive relationship between confirmed COVID cases and deaths during almost every season of the pandemic.
 Spring 2021 has the largest slope.
+Another thing to note is that Spring of 2020 has the strongest relationship since the points fit along the regression line very well.

 I now wanted to look at the relationship between cases and deaths for the state of Illinois in the United States with the data from the